-A student may not enter a course later than one week after the opening of the term without the permission of the Professional Studies Committee and the instructor involved.
+A student may not enter a course later than the final date of online registration as specified in the academic calendar without the permission of the Professional Studies Committee and the instructor involved.
 Under no circumstances will students be enrolled in a course after the third week of classes.

-Duly enrolled students who expect to continue their studies at the School during the next year are required to record that intention at the Office of the Registrar before April I, in order to reserve a place in the School.
+Duly enrolled students who expect to continue their studies at the School during the next year are required to record that intention at the Office of the Registrar before April 1, in order to reserve a place in the School.
 Failure to do so will result in a fee of \$25 imposed in September for late registration.